Gastroenteritis

 • Other anti-emetics are not routinely recommended due to side effects

-• Response to anti-emetics does not confer diagnosis
+• Response to anti-emetics does not confirm diagnosis

-• Antibiotics should be reserved for treatment of enteritis-associated sepsis or specific bacterial pathogens in selected cases (eg Salmonella typhi, non-typhoidal salmonella in patients under 3 months, immunocompromised or with sepsis) or with severe Clostridium difficile infection.
+• Antibiotics should be reserved for treatment of enteritis-associated sepsis or specific bacterial pathogens in selected cases (eg Salmonella Typhi, non-typhoidal salmonella in patients under 3 months, immunocompromised or with sepsis) or with severe Clostridioides difficile infection.
 See Antimicrobial guidelines

 Consider consultation with local paediatric team when